11x-dev/hint-button-bug/README.md

 6. Alternatively, you could copy paste in the entire MoveTree.ts file.
 7. Verify both bugs are fixed in this branch when testing in your browser!

-NOTE: You can view the exact code changes in this PR (MoveTree.ts file) comparing the solution branch with the main branch: https://github.com/ScriabinOp8No12/hint-button-bug-11xdev/pull/1/files#diff-34647d18e0b712c9aa16cf1d3b09734bdaf6d36962d384e10e4a5fc38112cd25

 ************************
 ***Conclusion***